 CSCI 2270 - Computer Science 2: Data Structures

-Studies data abstractions (e.g., stacks, queues, lists, trees, graphs) and their representation techniques (e.g., linking, arrays).
+Studies data abstractions (e.g., stacks, queues, lists, trees, graphs, heaps, hash tables, priority queues) and their representation techniques (e.g., linking, arrays).
 Introduces concepts used in algorithm design and analysis including criteria for selecting data structures to fit their applications.
 Degree credit not granted for this course and CSCI 2275.
 Same as CSPB 2270.

 CSCI 2275 - Programming and Data Structures

 Combines the content in CSCI 1300 and CSCI 2270 and is intended for students with experience with at least one object oriented programming language.
-The course includes an expedited instruction to the C++ programming language and then primarily focuses on the content in CSCI 2270.
 Assumes knowledge of programming constructs- data types, conditionals, loops and classes.
 Students must pass a programming competency exam administered by the computer science department to take this class.
+The course includes an expedited instruction in the C++ programming language and then primarily focuses on the content in CSCI 2270: data abstractions (e.g., stacks, queues, lists, trees, graphs, heaps, hash tables, priority queues) and their representation techniques (e.g., linking, arrays).
+Introduces concepts used in algorithm design and analysis including criteria for selecting data structures to fit their applications.
 Degree credit not granted for this course and CSCI 2270 or CSPB 2270.

 CSCI 3104 - Algorithms